-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 Also, we know page speed is a factor in Google’s ranking algorithm.

-So run their landing pages through page speed tools.
+Run their landing pages through page speed tools.
 Look for areas of weakness.

 For example, are their pages running slow?
 Are there keywords they have missed that you can target?

-For more information on what to look for when doing a competitive analysis, read: 3 Ways to Quickly Compare Your Website with Your Competitors.
+See 3 Ways to Quickly Compare Your Website With Your Competitors for more helpful tips.

 6. Manage Local Business Listings & Citations